 - yellow dock

-The first three herbs (nettles, alfalfa, and dandelion) are part of a pregnancy tea blend that I drink as often as I can.
+The first three herbs (nettle, alfalfa, and dandelion) are part of a pregnancy tea blend that I drink as often as I can.
 The three of these make a wonderful nourishing infusion.

 As for the yellow dock, I have never tried it as a nourishing infusion just because the taste is so strong.
 I usually take it as a tincture or decoct it with dandelion and add in molasses.
 The molasses itself has a decent amount of iron and the yellow dock helps increase absorption.

-Ashwagandha is something that I just started taking earlier this year (but stopped taking during pregnancy).
+Ashwagandha is something that I just started taking earlier this year.
 It is an herb that is adaptogenic and helps the body deal with stress.
 It is great at boosting the endocrine system and helping energize a low functioning thyroid.
 As a bonus, it also helps in raising iron levels.

 Other Iron Boosting Remedies